ctu-mrs/mrs_rviz_plugins/README.md

 #### WaypointPlanner

 Allows sending a sequence of waypoints to drone.
 The click-and-pull input supplies a 2D position with heading (a waypoint).
-Tool properties allow customization (height change, etc).
+Tool properties allow customization (height change, fly now, loop, use heading).

 |  Key  |         Action         |
 |:-----:|:----------------------:|